Budget Preparation

 Note: Do not use the words "complimentary," "collaborative," "matching" or "related to" to indicate the non-cost sharing portion in a proposal.

-It is the policy of the University of North Dakota to recover full indirect cost as defined by the applicable federal negotiated rate agreement.
-It is recognized that some sponsors have existing policies that preclude payment of indirect cost or provide only for partial reimbursement.
+F&A is also often referred to as Indirect Costs and covers those items that can't be specifically identified to an individual project.
+It is the policy of the University of North Dakota to recover full indirect costs as defined by the applicable federal negotiated rate agreement.
+It is recognized that some sponsors have existing policies that preclude payment of indirect costs or provide only for partial reimbursement.
 To the extent that the policy of the sponsor has been verified, the University accepts the limitation on indirect cost recovery.
-In the interest of having current information available regarding these exceptions, Grants and Contracts Administration requests these sponsors provide a copy of their policy statement regarding payment of indirect cost, the applicable budget guidelines for funding recipients, or other evidence of their existing position on payment of indirect cost.
+In the interest of having current information available regarding these exceptions, Research & Sponsored Program Development requests these sponsors provide a copy of their policy statement regarding payment of indirect cost, the applicable budget guidelines for funding recipients, or other evidence of their existing position on payment of indirect cost.

 During the conversations with sponsors concerning Indirect Cost, it is important to emphasize our desire to clearly understand their rules and to obtain definitive information for future use in the proposal process and subsequent award administration.
 In addition, since indirect cost is the reimbursement of real expenses, the verification of sponsor policy is an important step in our process of insuring that indirect costs are recovered to the greatest extent possible.